nwhobart/bfjira/README.md

 ## Contributing

-Contributions to BFJira are welcome!
+Contributions to bfjira are welcome!
 Please read the contributing guidelines before submitting pull requests.

 ## License

-BFJira is released under the GNU General Public License.
+bfjira is released under the GNU General Public License.
 See the [LICENSE](LICENSE) file for more details.